 Free Online Microsoft Training

-How to customise a contacts display name in Outlook
+How to change a contact name in Outlook

 Change a Contacts Display Name in Outlook

-4. Type the person’s name into the To field and Tab to move to the next field or press Ctrl + K to perform a Check Name
+4. Type the person’s name into the To field and press Ctrl + K to perform a Check Name.

 Change a Contacts Display Name in Outlook